gengtongfei/learngit/readme.txt

 Git is aversion control system.
 Git is free software.
 Git is free software xiaogeng.
-Git is free software gengtongfei.
+Git is free software gengtongfei and wangyaru.
+Git tracks changes.